 Step 4: Install and Admire

-You can easily create your own by reusing a thrift store wreath and gluing on Halloween Decorations from any of the many Dollar stores in your area.
-This can still be very budget friendly even if you have to go buy a brand new can of spray-paint!
+You can easily create your own by reusing a thrift store wreath and glueing on Halloween Decorations from any of the many Dollar stores in your area.
+This can still be very budget friendly even if you have to go buy a brand-new can of spray paint!

-Want to see more of my budget friendly DIY Halloween decorations – head over to the Cheap Window Decorations for Halloween post.
+Want to see more of my budget-friendly DIY Halloween decorations – head over to the Cheap Window Decorations for Halloween post or make your own Halloween Snow Globe.
 Would you rather order some items online?
 Not to worry, I have a handy list ready for you Halloween Must Haves!